 This is a new program developed to help newcomers practice hands-on public speaking skills with the help of trained mentors.
 This is once a month program and runs for 5 consecutive months.
 Certificates will be awarded to all participants.

 For newcomers, to register you need to fill out the Newcomer Mentee Application Form .
 Please call 416-588-6288, ext.
-210 if you encounter any problem with the form.
+210 if you encounter any problems with the form.

-For Canadians who are interested to help please Sign up here to become a mentor today!
+For Canadians who are interested in helping, please Sign up here to become a mentor today!